 DAY SEVEN – SEVILLA

-Lunch is served in the prettiest Hotel Alabardero and it is the best meal we had the entire trip, aside from the train!
+Lunch is served in the prettiest Hotel Alabardero and it is the best meal we had on the entire trip, aside from the train!
 This is our last stop on the trip so after lunch it is time for heartfelt goodbyes and to pick up our luggage.
 If you are planning on spending a few extra days in Sevilla, it is worth checking out the prices of the hotel and simply booking your stay here.
 It will mean a lot less lugging around cobblestoned streets with your luggage!

 MUST SEE IN SEVILLA: Plaza de España, Royal Alcazar de Sevilla, Catedral de Sevilla, Setas de Sevilla, Palacio de las Dueñas, Casa de Pilatos